angular/angular/aio/content/tutorial/toh-pt5.md

 Append `/heroes` to the URL in the browser address bar.
 You should see the familiar heroes master/detail view.

+Remove `/heroes` from the URL in the browser address bar.
+The browser should refresh and display the application title but not the list of heroes.

 {@a routerlink}

 ## Add a navigation link (`routerLink`)